Duckilicious/wait_free_hash_table/README.md

 #### Compiling

-to compile this project including our tests simply run in the src/ folder:
+To compile this project including our tests simply run in the src/ folder:

 ```sh
 $ g++ -pthread -std=c++17 tests.cpp